Implant (medicine)

 An implant is a medical device manufactured to replace a missing biological structure, support a damaged biological structure, or enhance an existing biological structure.
-Medical implants are man-made devices, in contrast to a transplant, which is a transplanted biomedical tissue.
+For example, an implant may be a rod, used to strengthen weak bones.
+Medical implants are human-made devices, in contrast to a transplant, which is a transplanted biomedical tissue.
 The surface of implants that contact the body might be made of a biomedical material such as titanium, silicone, or apatite depending on what is the most functional.
+In 2018, for example, American Elements developed a nickel alloy powder for 3D printing robust, long-lasting, and biocompatible medical implants.
 In some cases implants contain electronics, e.g. artificial pacemaker and cochlear implants.
 Some implants are bioactive, such as subcutaneous drug delivery devices in the form of implantable pills or drug-eluting stents.

 Applications

 Implants can roughly be categorized into groups by application:

 Sensory and neurological

 Sensory and neurological implants are used for disorders affecting the major senses and the brain, as well as other neurological disorders.
 They are predominately used in the treatment of conditions such as cataract, glaucoma, keratoconus, and other visual impairments; otosclerosis and other hearing loss issues, as well as middle ear diseases such as otitis media; and neurological diseases such as epilepsy, Parkinson's disease, and treatment-resistant depression.
 Examples include the intraocular lens, intrastromal corneal ring segment, cochlear implant, tympanostomy tube, and neurostimulator.